Ptychomnion aciculare

-Ptychominon aciculare (colloquially known as ‘Pipe-cleaner Moss’) is a species of moss found predominantly in Australia, New Zealand, New Caledonia, Samoa, Juan Fernandez Islands and Chile.
+Ptychomnion aciculare (colloquially known as ‘Pipe-cleaner Moss’) is a species of moss found predominantly in Australia, New Zealand, New Caledonia, Samoa, Juan Fernandez Islands and Chile.
 It is easily recognised given its similarity, especially when partially dried, to a pipe-cleaner.
 This name is commonly accepted across Australia and New Zealand.
 It has been observed growing from between sea level to sub-alpine altitudes (1200m).

 This plant may also be recognised as Hypnum cucullifolium or Ptychomnion gracillimum.

 General description and morphology

 Ptychomnion aciculare (Greek ptychios meaning ‘folded’, mnion meaning ‘moss’) is possibly the most common form of moss found in wet and rain forests around the southern hemisphere.
 It grows on ground level, particularly on humus soils, on fallen trees and logs, or as an epiphyte in some instances; often forming vast mats.
 It is easily distinguishable due to its prostrate red stems, with irregular squarrose, rugose leaves ranging from 2 to 3.5mm in length.
 In this sense, particularly when desiccated, it resembles the pipe-cleaner tool.
 It is generally bright green when wet, becoming increasingly more yellow-brown as it desiccates.
 It is typically robust, with stems standing erect at various heights, the stem itself brown and visible for most of its length until the leaf apex.
 Leaves become increasingly green and closely spaced toward stem apices, with an irregular, but cochleate form.
 Leaves themselves wider at the base before tapering, maximum 5mm in length.

 Plants are dioecious, with an upright sporangium often visible.
 Female stems bare the perichaetia, or the protective tissues surrounding the developing seta and sex organs.

 The seta is often brown, 20-30mm in length, bearing a reddish-brown capsule.
 Operculum is similar size to capsule, with teethed exostome, and ciliated endostome.
 Spores 10-15 μm in size.
 Although within the bryophyte genera, P. aciculare does not have gemmae or paraphyllia.

 This species has been observed to have a very wide distribution between Australia and New Zealand in particular.